hibbitts-design/publishing-with-docsify-this/README.md

 Once you tap on the **Show More Page Appearance Options »** link, other page appearance options are available in the Web Page Builder.

+> [!TIP]
+> Use the Web Page Builder first - it automatically generates properly formatted URLs and prevents syntax errors.

 You can change font family with the Web Page Builder **Page font family** option in the **Page Style and Behavior** section.
 Alternatively, the `font-family` URL parameter can be modified:

 ```